 - Patients referred for sperm banking must be medically fit enough to undertake masturbation for sperm collection.

-- Negative screening results (within the preceding 3 months) for HIV 1 & 2, Hepatitis B surface antigen and core antibody, and Hepatitis C antibody must be received by Andrology before a referral for sperm banking is undertaken.
+- Negative screening results (within the preceding 3 months) for HIV 1 & 2, Hepatitis B surface antigen and core antibody, Hepatitis C antibody and HTLV 1&2 must be received by Andrology before a referral for sperm banking is undertaken.

 - A signature from a registered medical practitioner, stating that the diagnosis of the patient may impair his fertility, is required by Andrology before sperm banking can be undertaken.